+\begin{eg} The Rees coefficient $\rho_{c}$ (Definition~\ref{rhocdef}) of a jumping number $c$ is not always positive.
+Indeed, consider the ideal $\fa = (x^5 + y^3, y^4)$ in the polynomial ring $k[x,y]$ defining a point scheme supported at the origin in $X = \AA^{2}$.
+This ideal has Rees coefficient zero for all of its jumping numbers less than one.

+To check this, observe that since dimension of $X$ is two, $\rho_{c}$ can be computed on any log resolution $\mu: Y \to X$ of $\fa$, with $\fa \cdot \cO_{Y} = \cO_{Y}(-F)$ as where $E^{c}$ is the jumping divisor of $c$ as defined in Definition~\ref{jumpingdiv}.
+This follows by specializing Theorem \ref{rhoc} to the surface case, although it is also proved in \cite[Theorem~4.1]{MR3558221}.

-\begin{eg} Let $X = \AA^{2}$.
-Consider the ideal $\fa = (X^5 + Y^3, Y^4)$ in the polynomial ring $k[X,Y]$.
-Then, a log resolution $Y$ of $\fa$ can be computed by hand and requires $9$ successive blow-ups.
+A log resolution $Y$ of $\fa$ can be computed by hand and requires $9$ successive blow-ups.
 Let $E_{1}, \dots, E_{9}$ denote the exceptional divisors obtained in the order they are labelled.
 Then, the intersection matrix for the resolution is: